 ORDER BY Columns

-- Group By: Columns that are not part of an Aggregate Function have to place after this Group by.
+• Group By: Columns that are not part of an Aggregate Function have to place after this.

-For this Group By clause to group the data demonstration, We are going to use the below-shown data.
+For this MySQL Group By clause to summarize the row data demonstration, We are going to use the below-shown data.

 MySQL Group By Count Single Column

-In this example, we used a single column in the Group By Clause, and Count function.
-The following MySQL query counts the employee ids in each occupation group.
+In this example, we used a single column in the Group By Clause and Count function.
+The following MySQL query counts the employee ids in each occupation section.

 SELECT Occupation,